DanEdmunds1/Battleships/README.md

               cells[initialHit + 3].classList.add('miss')
             }

-CHALLENGES:
+# CHALLENGES
 The most challenging part of this project was getting the logic right for how the computer chooses which cells to select after it hits a player’s ship.
 It was challenging because it required a lot of nested conditionals that became confusing.
 The first draft of this was not very effective and allowed the computer to give up if it hit the end of a ship without sinking it (which would occur if the initial hit was in the middle of the ship).
 Then I rewrote the entire logic to allow the computer to make smarter decisions and follow a ship to either end until it is sunk.
 After that, I included more conditionals that handled the scenarios in which the computer tried to access information on cells that did not exist/were out-of-bounds to the grid.

-WINS:
+# Wins
-A major win was overcoming the challenge of the computer logic for following a ship it has hit until it is fully sunk, it took the most time and a lot of notetaking, backtracking, and problem-solving.
+A major win was overcoming the challenge of the computer logic for following a ship it has hit until it is fully sunk.
+This took the most time and required a lot of notetaking, backtracking, and problem-solving.
-Another win was styling as each time I ran into an issue I knew how to fix it, which was great to see as it meant I had retained knowledge of CSS from the first week of the program and it wasn't pushed out by Javascript information.
+Another win was styling as each time I ran into an issue I knew how to fix it, which was great to see as it meant I had retained knowledge of CSS from the first week of the program and it wasn't pushed out by JavaScript information.

-KEY LEARNINGS / TAKEAWAYS:
+# Key Learnings/Takeaways
 This project gave me a great opportunity to become more familiar with functions, global variables, and scope.
 As a result, I feel more comfortable using them and I was able to better fix issues surrounding them when things in my game did not work.
 I also feel more comfortable with using nested if statements as I spent an entire two days using them to get the computer logic working the way I wanted it to.

-BUGS:
+# Bugs
 There is a very specific scenario in which the computer will stop placing its pieces but I know how to fix it.
 If the player places a ship in a horizontal alignment in the top left corner, and the computer hits it in any of the centre cells (which is to say not the first or last cell of the ship), then if the computer guesses to the left, hitting cell 0, it will look for cell -1, which of course does not exist.
 To fix this I could wrap the computer's logic in an if statement checking if the cell they are looking for exists first.
 I did this for the vertical alignment because it had a higher chance of going out-of-bounds, but not for the horizontal alignment.

-FUTURE IMPROVEMENTS:
+# Future Improvements
 In the game’s current state, if the player has placed multiple vertical ships next to each other, the computer will land on a cell at some point and run across these ships horizontally.
 Once this horizontal line is complete, no ship will be sunk but the computer will give up trying to look for the rest of the cells above or below this line it has created.
 If a human player encountered this issue they would know that such a line without a sunk ship would mean that their opponent has placed all his ships in one block, but it has been a struggle to convey this to the computer’s logic.
-This is an area for future improvement
+Therefore, improving the computer’s ship-tracking logic would be an attainable future improvement.